Optimal Short-Circuit Resilient Formulas: Applications for Circuits with Short-Circuit Noise

-Using our coding scheme that is resilient to $(1/5-\eps,1/5-\eps)$-corruptions (Algorithm~\ref{alg:codingSmall}) we get that we can fortify any formula $F$ so it becomes resilient to $(1/5-\eps)$-fraction of short-circuit noise, with only polynomial growth in size. \begin{theorem} For any $\eps>0$, any formula $F$ of depth $n$ and fan-in $2$ that computes a function~$f$ can be efficiently converted into a formulas $F'$ that computes~$f$ even up to $1/5-\eps$ of the gates in any of its input-to-output path are short-circuited. $F'$ has a constant fan-in $O_\eps(1)$ and depth $O(n/\eps)$. \end{theorem}
+Using our coding scheme that is resilient to $(1/5-\eps,1/5-\eps)$-corruptions (Algorithm~\ref{alg:codingSmall}) we get that we can fortify any formula $F$ so it becomes resilient to a $(1/5-\eps)$-fraction of short-circuit noise, with only polynomial growth in size. \begin{theorem} For any $\eps>0$, any formula $F$ of depth $n$ and fan-in $2$ that computes a function~$f$ can be efficiently converted into a formula~$F'$ that computes~$f$ even if up to a fraction of $1/5-\eps$ of the gates in any of its input-to-output paths are short-circuited. $F'$ has a constant fan-in $O_\eps(1)$ and depth $O(n/\eps)$. \end{theorem}

 \begin{proof} The conversion is done in the following manner.
 Given a formula~$F$ (that computes some function~$f$) we first balance it, i.e., convert it to an equivalent formula $\tilde F$ of depth $\log |F|$ with no redundant branches.
 It is well known that such a formula always exists.
 Next, we convert $\tilde F$ into a protocol $\pi$ for $\KW_f$ via the KW-transformation (Section~\ref{sec:KW}); note that the length of~$\pi$ is at most the depth of~$\tilde F$, that is, $O(\log |F|)$.
 Then, we convert $\pi$ into a protocol $\pi'$ that solves the same function $\KW_f$ and is resilient to $(1/5-\eps,1/5-\eps)$-corruptions, assuming noiseless feedback.
 This step is possible due to Theorem~\ref{thm:resilience-Small}.
 The resilient $\pi'$ is then transformed back into the resilient formula~$F'$ that satisfies the theorem assertions, using Proposition~\ref{prop:PtoF}.
 Recall that the depth of the obtained formula is exactly the length of the resilient protocol.